 The assembly can be further improved by applying techniques such as scaffolding.
 Another improvement would be data reduction before assembly; this would make it possible to run larger data sets and also make the process faster.
-This can be achieved by encoding the data, using hash tables, indexing, etc. Current assemblers use different techniques to achieve data reduction.
+Current assemblers use different techniques to achieve data reduction which makes assembly faster.
+This